There’s no fixed waiting period for getting car finance after bad credit – and that’s actually good news.

 Myth #2: “You’ll Always Pay Extremely High Interest”

 Reality: Interest rates tend to be higher for bad credit loans, but not always “extremely” high.
-Different lenders have different approaches.
+Different finance partners have different approaches.
 Plus, if you show you’re taking steps to improve your credit (e.g., paying bills on time, reducing debts), you might qualify for a more favorable rate than expected.

 Myth #3: “It’s Too Complicated to Apply”